 Patients should maintain as normal and active a life as possible but should avoid overwork, fatigue, and exposure to excess heat.
 Cigarette smoking should be stopped.

 Vaccination does not appear to increase risk of exacerbations.

-Debilitated patients require measures to prevent pressure ulcers Prevention Pressure ulcers are areas of necrosis and ulceration where soft tissues are compressed between bony prominences and external hard surfaces.
-They are caused by unrelieved mechanical pressure... read more and urinary tract infections Prevention Bacterial urinary tract infections (UTIs) can involve the urethra, prostate, bladder, or kidneys.
+Debilitated patients require measures to prevent pressure ulcers Prevention Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more and urinary tract infections Prevention Bacterial urinary tract infections (UTIs) can involve the urethra, prostate, bladder, or kidneys.
 Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain... read more ; intermittent urinary self-catheterization may be necessary.

 1. Le Page E, Veillard D, Laplaud DA, et al: Oral versus intravenous high-dose methylprednisolone for treatment of relapses in patients with multiple sclerosis (COPOUSEP): A randomised, controlled, double-blind, non-inferiority trial.
 Lancet 386 (9997):974–981, 2015. doi: 10.1016/S0140-6736(15)61137-0

 2. Burton JM, O'Connor PW, Hohol M, Beyene J: Oral versus intravenous steroids for treatment of relapses in multiple sclerosis.
 Cochrane Database Syst Rev 12:CD006921, 2012. doi: 10.1002/14651858.CD006921.pub3